Bay Adelaide Centre - West Tower

 Mark Dunn is a partner in the Litigation Group at Goodmans.
 He has acted as lead counsel to parties involved in complex, and often urgent, disputes before all levels of court in Ontario, the Supreme Court of Canada and arbitral tribunals.

 Real estate litigation is a significant part of Mark's practice.
 He understands the legal principles that apply to, and the business realities of, real estate disputes, and has litigated joint venture, lease, mortgage enforcement and trust disputes, among others relating to real estate.
+He has also represented owners and contractors on a number of significant construction disputes.

 Mark also acts for victims of civil fraud, having led efforts to investigate, identify and prove fraud, freeze assets obtained by fraud and maximize recovery for affected victims.
 In addition to recovering assets, Mark has advised victims on how to prevent or address negative publicity and other collateral consequences of fraud.